Sanctuary for Dialogue

 Upcoming Sfd Events

-SfD members are conducting workshops in the community to address political polarization.
+ONGOING: SfD members are also conducting workshops and debates in the community to address political polarization.
 We are using Better Angels workshops such as the Red/Blue Workshop, which brings together an equal number of conservative and liberal participants for structured discussion exercises, plus observers.
 Other workshops are Skills Workshops for talking across the political divide, Depolarizing Within workshops for talking with your own side, and Better Angels style Debates.
 All events are conducted online at this time.
 If you are interested in participating in or observing one of these workshops, please email us by clicking the "Contact SfD" button above.

 Previous Sfd Events